 While these investments will help, the reality is the Southwest Mission will continue to experience traffic congestion, as the driving demand from the area exceeds what is feasible to provide in terms of roadway supply.
-Seeking to eliminate congestion would require cost-prohibitive road expansions that would negatively impact existing neighborhoods and encourage even more driving and emissions.
+Seeking to eliminate congestion would require cost-prohibitive road expansions that would negatively impact existing downstream neighbourhoods and encourage even more driving and emissions.
 In addition to the investments proposed, it will be important to encourage residents to work from home, share rides, or drive during off-peak times to help manage growing peak-hour traffic congestion in this area.
+On-demand transit, ride-hailing, and e-bikes may also help provide additional travel options.
+The multi-use pathway on Lakeshore is also recommended for extension further south into the area, as described further in the Biking Section.

-Clement Ave extension
+Clement Avenue extension

-The Clement Ave Extension has been on the books for a long time.
-It was previously called the Central Okanagan Bypass, or Multi-Modal Corridor, and was part of a long-term freeway replacement plan for Highway 97.
+The Clement Avenue Extension was previously called the Central Okanagan Bypass, or Multi-Modal Corridor, and was part of a long-term freeway replacement plan for Highway 97.
 Extending Clement Avenue from Spall to Highway 33 would help take pressure off Enterprise, Highway 97 and Springfield.